 ID cards for voting purposes are available at no cost from Georgia Department of Driver Services (call the Georgia Voter Hotline toll-free 1-877-725-9797 for the same information as on the website).
 This type of free ID is also issued by your county registrar - in Fulton, see the Fulton County Department of Registration.
 You must be registered to vote to get the free ID card.

-MyVoter Page (State of Georgia) for verifying that you are registered to vote and find your current polling place.
-See voting districts on a map by typing in your street address.
+MyVoter Page (State of Georgia) for verifying that you are registered to vote, find your current polling place, or request an absentee ballot.

 Georgia employers are required under OCGA § 21-2-404 to allow employees two hours off in order to vote if arranged in advance.
 However, if a voter goes to work after 9 a.m. or leaves work before 5 p.m., the employer may not have to grant the two hours off.
 The hours are at your employer’s discretion so please make sure you speak to your employer in advance.

 Federal Election Commission's Campaign Finance Disclosure Portal.
 Follow the money.